ramos333oz/SporteaV3/docs/KNN_userrecommendation/User_Vector_Specification.md

 ## Overview

 This document defines the comprehensive user attribute vector specification for the KNN recommendation system.
-The vector is based on **actual user preference data available in the current database schema** and uses the day-specific time slot encoding from TEMPLATE_2.md and sport-specific skill level encoding from the Sport-Specific Skill Level Encoding document to create a precise vector for user similarity calculations.
+The vector is based on **actual user preference data available in the current database schema** and uses the day-specific time slot encoding from TEMPLATE_2.md and sport-specific skill level encoding from the Sport-Specific Skill Level Encoding document to create a precise vector for user Jaccard similarity calculations.

 ## Database Schema Verification